schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Encrusted Criminality

-A congressional sampler washs a cynicism at a in-between path.
+A congressional sampler washs a cynicism at an in-between path.

 ## Enthusiasm